Natasha’s Story

 The other expert on the prosecution's side, from Chicago, IL.

-This meant I was not legally responsible for all charges that required the State to prove my state of mind.
+This meant I was NOT legally responsible for all charges that required the State to prove my state of mind.

 That charge was not covered under the insanity defense.